NikolasEnt/AI-project-template/README.md

 pre-commit autoupdate
 ```

-The command will update `.pre-commit-config.yaml` file, so it needs to be commited to git.
+The command will update `.pre-commit-config.yaml` file, so it needs to be committed to git.

 ## Links